RobbieHember/fcgadgets/README.md

 the decay and physical transformation of dead organic matter, the impact of natural disturbances, harvest removals, silvicultural treatments, and nutrient applications.
 ![image info](./images/fcgadgets_annual_processes.png)

-The model achieves this with a set of plug-and-play functions (or "methods"), currently consisting of:
+The model achieves this with a set of plug-and-play functions, currently consisting of:
 ### Biomass_FromTIPSYorTASS:
 * Simulates tree biomass dynamics on an annual basis based on inputs of net biomass growth from the TASS/TIPSY growth and yield software application (https://www2.gov.bc.ca/gov/content/industry/forestry/managing-our-forest-resources/forest-inventory/growth-and-yield-modelling)
 * Default settings assume inputs generated with BatchTIPSY.exe, but this can be overridden to input tables generated with TASS